instancer-kirik/Lyric-Extrapolatinator/README.md

 # Lyric-Extrapolatinator

-Fall 2020 Machine Learning Project Read the writeup before attempting to run
+Read the writeup before attempting to run

+by me Fall 2020 Machine Learning Project. uploaded by instancer-kirik 2023 The raw datafiles for working with this project are: mxm_dataset.db track_metadata.db artist_term.db

+find them from millionsongdataset.com or a rehost

+otherwise, use the associated pickles